keymaerad/KeYmaeraD/doc/tutorial.md

 ./runworker [-c jobmaster address] [-cp jobmaster port]
 ```

-The jobmaster port can be read from the output of the prover.
+The jobmaster port is determined upon startup
+of the prover and can be read from its output.

 ## A Simple Example